leonidrm/cc-admin-dashboard/README.md

 - Added library log viewer to allow printing errors in a log file ```laravel.log```
 - Added library sortable for tables sorting
 - i18n: ```trans()``` method replaced by ```__()``` in order to support internationalization via JSON resources
-- Registration using social services (Google+, Facebook, Twitter)
-- Storing last social login in user session
-- Added event on SocialLogin
-- Added listeners on some events; e.g. Login, Logout, Registration, SocialLogin
+- Added listeners on some events; e.g. Login, Logout, Registration
 - Added notification ```ConfirmEmail``` on user account confirmation
 - Added policies to access backend services
 - Added database seeders for Users, Roles, and UserRoles